eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussion-topics/a-privacy-risks-and-mitigations.md

 A third approach, finally, is where the Attestation Provider issues attestations in batches.
 A Wallet Units receives such a batch and uses these alternatingly in a random order, until it has used all attestations in the batch once.
-Then it ‘resets’ the batch and starts using them again, again in a random order.
+Then it 'resets' the batch and starts using them again, again in a random order.
 A batch may consist, for instance, of 20 attestations.
 If so, any attestation given will be presented unpredictably in 5% of all transactions between a User and a